Learning to Love Endings

 What does it feel like to stand at the end of a life chapter?

-Morning light spilling over the horizon; a fawn nestled beside her mother, laughter so deep it leaves your stomach aching.
+Morning light spills over the horizon; a fawn snuggles with her mother; laughter so deep your stomach aches.

-After being diagnosed with dyslexia and dyscalculia, I searched for the best schooling and tutoring I could afford—going against the public school system’s advice and going into debt, trusting that God would provide.
+After her diagnosis, I sought the best schooling and tutoring I could afford, defying the public school’s advice and going into debt, trusting God would provide.
 And He did.

-Math tutoring wasn’t productive; she had the tutors in stitches, barely getting any work done.
+Math tutoring wasn’t productive; she had the tutors in stitches, leaving her barely able to get any work done.
 Then there was the battle of before-dinner flash cards – my husband quit after the second night.

-Awards, baking hazards, bad teachers, court proceedings, angel teachers who retired too soon, weekday camping trips, deep friendships, disappointments, managing screen time before YouTube took over kids’ lives—she’s had them all.
+Between those challenges and the triumphs, there were also awards, baking hazards, bad teachers, angel teachers who retired too soon, weekday camping trips, deep friendships, disappointments, and managing screen time before YouTube took over kids’ lives.

-One tough lady—but like a Danish, soft on the inside where it counts.
+One tough lady—yet, like a Danish, still warm and soft where it matters most.

 Now, I see I’m capable of greatness—